rangsimanketkaew/rangsimanketkaew.github.io/_posts/2023-04-20-how-I-learned-to-ski-in-3-days.md

 </figure>

 <p style="text-indent: 40px">
-After stopping skiing forng for 2 years, my friends in Zurich organized a trip to Flumserberg to snowboard.
-We were a group of
+2 years later after stopping skiing, my friends in Zurich organized a trip to Flumserberg to snowboard.
-6 people.
-5 of us rented a car and drove there and there was ome who decided to joinjoin them on the night of the day before, so I took a 1-hr train from Zurich HB to Tannenboden station.
-I brought my skis andboots (both are second hand which I luckily got for free).
+We were a group of 6 people.
+5 of us rented a car and drove there and there was only me who had suddenly decided on the night of the day before to join a trip.
+I took a 1-hr train from Zurich HB to Tannenboden station, and brought my skis andboots (both are second hand that I luckily got for free).
 While my friends were learning snowboarding on a kid slope in the morning, I also tried to learn to ski myself.
 This time it was different from 2 years ago.
 I somehow got my phone and searched for videos teaching how to ski for beginner level on YouTube.
-I watched a few videos during lunch and on the chairlift to the first blue slope after have not been skiing for 2 years!
-I still remember until today and would never forget the two videos that changed my life!
+On the chairlift to the first blue slope, I watched a few videos teaching how to ski.
+I will never forget the two videos that changed my life!
 </p>

 <center>